 Since it involves cooking for a lot of people, you may need to buy some big utensils and extra gas cylinders.
 You would also need containers/tiffins for the food and a delivery system.
 These will cost you a maximum of INR 10,000.
 A two-wheeler with a box attached to the back side would also be needed for this task.
 Costs such as raw materials like vegetables, grains, spices & packaging required would add as recurring costs depending upon the level of turnover.

-This is a perfect food business idea with a low investment that can be run from home and the whole family can participate.
+This is a perfect food business idea with a low investment for countries like South Africa, India, USA, UK and Canada that can be run from home and the whole family can participate.